 revenge on Floki or a genuine way to stay with his friend in the afterlife

-join them is strange.
+join thee.
 The aftermath of his decision will have repercussions for

 seasons to come (if he sticks to it).
 How it is handled in the season finale